 Robotics emerged with the aim of developing a machine which would provide a helping hand to the humans in their everyday lives and ease their random tasks.

-This branch of science or particularly, ‘computer science’ came to light with the vision of creating a machine that would be a replica of humans and copy their actions.
+Robotics, a branch of science or particularly, ‘computer science’ came to light with the vision of creating a machine that would be a replica of humans and copy their actions.
 Robots are electrical devices that are programmed to perform autonomous tasks.
 Today, robots are used in numerous processes and life activities.
 They are used extensively in areas where human’s life tends to be in danger.
-Robots can exist in a variety of forms but generally they are they are made to appear as humans.
-These robots perform various humanly activities such as ‘walking’, ‘talking’ or ‘running’ etc. In order to deal with robotics, an individual must have the basic knowledge of electronics, mechanics and software.
+Robots can exist in a variety of forms but generally they are made to appear as humans.
+These robots perform various human activities such as ‘walking’, ‘talking’ or ‘running’ etc. In order to deal with robotics, an individual must have the basic knowledge of electronics, mechanics and software.

 History and Origin

 The term robotics is derived from a Czech word ‘Robota’ meaning “forced labour”.
 It was used the very first time to depict a fictional humanoid.
 Thus, the word robotics has history dating back to 1921.
 However, the early concepts of robotics evolved around 3000 B.C.
 It involved the use of human figurines to strike the hour glass of Egyptian water clocks.